requesting a transcript, audio recording or other documents

 There are various charges for other service request like requesting copies of documents or searching or inspecting a record.
 All the fees are set out in the South Australian Civil and Administrative Tribunal (Fees) Regulations 2017.

 Written transcripts are prepared externally and charges reflect the costs of providing this transcription service.
-Fees for transcription are charged in blocks of thirty minutes:
+Please refer to our Fee & Charges page for details of fees.

 Service fees may be reduced or waived at the discretion of a member or registrar.
 No service fees apply to guardianship related and mental health matters unless the request is for transcript.